-The focus of verse four is on the word “name.”
-A “name” in the first century was a way of saying something about people.
+The focus of verse 4 is on the word “name.”
+A name in the first century was a way of saying something about people.
 It indicated something of their nature.
 Jesus “obtained” a “more excellent” name than angels.
 The title “Son” indicates that He has a greater name than angels.
 Angels serve God.
-The Messianic sonship rests on eternal sonship.
-It is the Messianic sonship in view in this verse.
+The messianic sonship rests on eternal sonship.
+It is the messianic sonship in view in this verse.

 Jesus is superior to the angelic world.

 In view of everything said about the Son in the first three verses, He is clearly superior to angels even though angels are superior to human beings.